blynkkk/blynkkk.github.io/GettingStarted.md

 ##Getting Started With Hardware
 ###How To Use an Example Sketch
-You should by now have the Blynk Library installed on your hardware.
+You should by now have the Blynk Library installed on your computer.
 If not - [click here](http://docs.blynk.cc/#downloads-blynk-library).

 Example sketches will help you get your hardware online quickly, we've prepared some for you to use.